-Kaiser Permanente members have these rights:
+Kaiser Permanente Members have these rights:

-- To be treated with respect, giving due consideration to your right to privacy and the need to maintain confidentiality of your medical information - To be provided with information about the plan and its services, including covered services - To be able to choose a primary care provider within our network - To participate in decision making regarding your own health care, including the right to refuse treatment - To know the names of the people who provide your care and what kind of training they have - To get care in a place that is safe, secure, clean, and accessible - · To get a second opinion from a network doctor at any time - To voice grievances, either verbally or in writing, about the organization or the care received - To receive care coordination - To request an appeal of decisions to deny, defer, or limit services or benefits - To receive oral interpretation services for their language - To receive free legal help at your local legal aid office or other groups - To formulate advance directives
+- To be treated with respect, giving due consideration to your right to privacy and the need to maintain confidentiality of your medical information - To be provided with information about the plan and its services, including covered services - To be able to choose a primary care provider within our network - To participate in decision making regarding your own health care, including the right to refuse treatment - To know the names of the people who provide your care and what kind of training they have - To get care in a place that is safe, secure, clean, and accessible - To get a second opinion from a network doctor at any time - To voice grievances, either verbally or in writing, about the organization or the care received - To receive care coordination - To request an appeal of decisions to deny, defer, or limit services or benefits - To receive oral interpretation services for their language - To receive free legal help at your local legal aid office or other groups - To formulate advance directives - To have access to family planning services, Federally Qualified Health Centers, Indian Health Service facilities, sexually transmitted disease services and emergency services outside the Kaiser Permanente network pursuant to the federal law

-- To have access to family planning services, Federally Qualified Health Centers, Indian Health Service facilities, sexually transmitted disease services and emergency services outside the Kaiser Permanente network pursuant to the federal law - To request a State Fair Hearing, including information on the circumstances under which an expedited hearing is possible - To have access to, and where legally appropriate, receive copies of, amend or correct your medical record - To disenroll upon request.
-Beneficiaries that can request expedited disenrollment include, but are not limited to, beneficiaries receiving services under the Foster Care, or Adoption Assistance Programs; and members with special health care needs - To access Minor Consent Services - To receive written member informing materials in alternative formats (including braille, large-size print, and audio format) upon request and in a timely fashion appropriate for the format being requested and in accordance with W&I Code Section 14182 (b)(12) - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation - To receive information on available treatment options and alternatives, presented in a manner appropriate to your condition and ability to understand - To receive a copy of your medical records, and request that they be amended or corrected, as specified in 45 CFR §164.524 and 164.526 - Freedom to exercise these rights without adversely affecting how you are treated by Kaiser Permanente, providers, or the State
+- To request a State Hearing, including information on the circumstances under which an expedited hearing is possible - To have access to, and where legally appropriate, receive copies of, amend or correct your medical record - To disenroll upon request.
+Members that can request expedited disenrollment include, but are not limited to, Members receiving services under the Foster Care, or Adoption Assistance Programs; and Members with special health care needs - To access Minor Consent Services - To receive written member informing materials in alternative formats (including braille, large-size print, and audio format) upon request and in a timely fashion appropriate for the format being requested and in accordance with Welfare & Institutions Code Section 14182 (b)(12) - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation - To receive information on available treatment options and alternatives, presented in a manner appropriate to your condition and ability to understand - To have access to and receive a copy of your medical records, and request that they be amended or corrected, as specified in 45 Code of Federal Regulations §164.524 and 164.526. - Freedom to exercise these rights without adversely affecting how you are treated by Kaiser Permanente, providers, or the State - To have access to family planning services, Freestanding Birth Centers, Federally Qualified Health Centers, Indian Health Service Facilities, midwifery services, Rural Health Centers, sexually transmitted disease services and Emergency Services outside our network and pursuant to the federal law.